Eva Roussou - Clinical Psychologist & Systemic Psychotherapist

 - Difficulties with family and personal relationships, including communication issues, considering separation or divorce, difficulties with parenting or a need to understand own experiences of being parented to make more informed choices for children

-- Work-related issues (stress, burn out, bullying, career progression)
+- Work-related issues (stress, burn out, compassion fatigue, bullying, career progression)

 - Issues arising from cross-cultural relationships